-Though they take a while to warm up, their long-lasting and inexpensive heat are ideal.
+Oil-filled heaters would be the simplest option for an unfinished basement.
+Though they take a while to warm up, their long-lasting and inexpensive heat is ideal.

 In terms of cheap-to-run heat, infrared is the best option.
 Hands-down.

+Modern infrared models should also come with timers and eco-modes to keep energy usage low and switch off when you want them to.
 The model I’ve recommended above is a fantastic tower option, which will easily heat a whole large basement.
 Many other options are available.

-|Heat fades as soon as heater is off|
+|Heat fades as soon as heater is off.

-|Top for energy efficiency|
+|Top for energy efficiency.

-It’s the best for a drafty location – since you don’t lose the heat due to gusty air.
+It’s the best for a drafty location since you don’t lose the heat due to gusty air.
 It’s also the cheapest to run thanks to using less electricity.

 Want to see more infrared heater options?
 They’re covered in my ‘Cheapest Electric Heater to Run‘ guide!

-My last recommendation are propane heaters.
+My last recommendation is propane heaters.

-Consider these ‘bad-boys’ if you’re needing some extreme levels of heat, or if your unfinished basement is just super drafty.
+Consider these ‘bad boys’ if you’re needing some extreme levels of heat or if your unfinished basement is just super drafty.

-The link below goes to the ‘Mr Heater’ range, which has 3 levels:
+The link below goes to the “Mr. Heater” range, which has 3 levels:

-- 25k BTU
+- 25k BTU.

-- 30-80k BTU
+- 30-80k BTU.

 - A whopping 75-200k BTU!

-If you need some extreme heat, these heaters are the way to do it.
+If you require some extreme heat, these heaters are the way to do it.
 Since they’re powered by propane, they’re super easy to place.

-Please don’t get one if there’s not plenty of air-flow in your basement!
+Please don’t get a propane heater if there’s not enough airflow in your basement!

 |HUGE heating power.

-|Doesn't need plugged in|
+|Doesn't need plugged in.

 |Can be placed anywhere.